diwacreation3/SFMLxImGui/Readme.md

 Now you are good to go 😉

 # How to build 🤷‍♀️
+> Note first run take some time to compile so be clam

 You need to instal Msys and Mingw as mentioned above.

 <b> After installing mingw follow these steps 👀